cmu-odml/cmu-odml.github.io/labs/02_model_data.md

 Lab 2: Benchmarking Model, Data & Energy
 ===
 In this lab you will extend the same benchmarking analysis from Lab 1 to a model, dataset, and hardware platform that you will be using for your class project.
-You will also measure the inference energy of the model on different hardware platforms, and convert those measurements into estimated carbon emissions.
+You will also measure the inference energy of the model and convert those measurements into estimated carbon emissions.

 We do not expect that you will be re-implementing the model from scratch.
 Depending on your project, you may be working with an existing model that you plan to optimize or fine-tune.